A landing page is a targeted webpage designed to convert visitors into leads or customers.

 - Time-bound: Set a specific timeframe for achieving your goal.
 This helps create a sense of urgency and provides a clear deadline for achieving your objective.

-By following these steps, you can set SMART goals for your landing pages that are specific, measurable, achievable, relevant, and time-bound.
+By following these steps, you can set SMART goals that are specific, measurable, achievable, relevant, and time-bound.

-This will help you create landing pages that are effective at driving conversions and achieving your business goals.
+This will help you create goals that are effective at achieving your business goals.

 Design Elements of a Landing Page

-When it comes to designing a landing page, there are a few best practices you should keep in mind:
+When it comes to designing your page, there are a few best practices you should keep in mind:

 - Keep it simple: A cluttered design can be distracting and overwhelming for visitors.
-Keep your design simple and focused on your key message and call-to-action.
+Keep your design simple and focused on your key message and call to action (CTA).

 - Use a clear hierarchy: Use design elements such as typography, colour, and layout to create a clear hierarchy of information.
 This helps visitors quickly understand what your page is about and what action they should take.

-- Make it mobile-friendly: With more and more visitors accessing the web on their mobile devices, it's important to ensure that your landing page is optimised for mobile viewing.
+- Make it mobile-friendly: With more and more visitors accessing the web on their mobile devices, it's important to ensure you optimise for mobile viewing.
 Use responsive design to ensure that your page looks great on any device.

-- Test and iterate: Landing page design is not a one-time activity.
-Continuously test and iterate your design based on user feedback and data to improve your conversion rates over time.
+- Test and iterate: This is not a one-time activity.
+Continuously test and iterate your design based on user feedback and data.

 Using White Space Effectively